mariah622/best_xbox_one_games/README.md

 ## Usage

-To run program simply run ./bin/best_xbox_one_games in your terminal.
+To run program, simply type ./bin/best_xbox_one_games in your terminal.

 ## Development